Keyframe/c_start/README.md

 * ASM (NASM) integration into build
 * `make install` - with prefix and probably with public/private structure for headers within modules
 * Optional: Optimization targets.
 I do them manually, but I may reconsider - it would be a third level down then `src/module/_osx/x86_64` for example

+Further down the line:
+* Convert everything into a single file utility to scaffold this from the command line
+* Introduce external library dependencies, based on simple JSON, along with custom pre/build/post scripts, if needed.
+I already have that in the full build system I use, but it needs decoupling.
+Think of it as a poor man's npm install.